Father tongue hypothesis: Origin

-"a mother teaching her children their father’s tongue has been a recurrent, ubiquitous and prevalent pattern throughout linguistic history, […] some of the mechanisms of language change over time are likely to be inherent to the dynamics of this pathway of transmission.
-Such correlations are observed worldwide."

 Discovery of Y-chromosomal markers for languages

 The next development was the discovery of specific Y-chromosomal markers linked to a language.
 These Y-chromosomal variants do not cause language change, but happened to be carried by the historic or prehistoric male speakers spreading the language.
 These language-specific Y-chromosomal markers create correlations such as those observed by Poloni et al. 1997, and furthermore allow the geographic extent, the time depth and the male immigration level underlying an unrecorded (prehistoric) language change to be determined.

 Examples of father tongues

 There are several salient examples where the prehistoric diffusion of a language family correlates strongly with the diffusion of Y-chromosomal haplogroups.